banyansecurity/pybanyan/README.md

   -q, --quiet           suppress all console output --version, -v         show program's version number and exit --api-url API_URL     URL for the Banyan API server.
 Can also be configured via the BANYAN_API_URL environment variable.
   --api-key API_KEY     API credential used for the authentication to the Banyan API server.
-Can also be configured via the BANYAN_API_KEY or BANYAN_REFRESH_TOKEN environment
+Can also be configured via the BANYAN_API_KEY environment
                         variable.
   --insecure-tls, -k    Allow connections to API servers with invalid TLS certificates.
   --output-format {table,json,yaml}, -o {table,json,yaml}